Guides on Caring for Living Things

 You may be terrified by the sheer number of plants – imagine, say, 12.
 Take a deep breath.
 You can’t kill them all, surely, but you know they won’t all come out ahead.
 Remember you’re doing someone a favor.

 Mark the plants with sticky notes: Last watered on 06/06, water again on 06/13.
-Put reminders in your calendar app: Repeat every other Sunday: WATER BIWEEKLY PLANTS.
-There’s no shame in preparing for your forgetfulness.
+Put reminders in your calendar app: Repeats every other Sunday: WATER BIWEEKLY PLANTS.
+There’s no shame in preparing for your own forgetfulness.

 Once you’ve gotten into the swing of things, it’s important to panic constantly about whether you’re doing things right.
 Some questions you might ask yourself: